swiftlang/swift-package-manager/Documentation/Plugins.md

 )
 ```

-The `plugin` target declares the name and capabilities of the plugin, along with its dependencies.
-The capability of `.buildTool()` is what indicates this as a build tool plugin as opposed to any other kind of plugin — this also determines what entry point the plugin is expected to implement (see below).
+The `plugin` target declares the name and capability of the plugin, along with its dependencies.
+The capability of `.buildTool()` is what declares it as a build tool plugin as opposed to any other kind of plugin — this also determines what entry point the plugin is expected to implement (as described below).

-The Swift script files that implement the logic of the plugin are expected to be in a directory named the same as the plugin under the `Plugins` subdirectory of the package, unless overridden with a `path` parameter in the `pluginTarget`.
+The Swift script files that implement the logic of the plugin are expected to be in a directory named the same as the plugin, located under the `Plugins` subdirectory of the package.
+This can be overridden with a `path` parameter in the `pluginTarget`.

 The `plugin` product is what makes the plugin visible to other packages that have dependencies on the package that defines the plugin.
 The name of the plugin doesn't have to match the name of the product, but they are often the same in order to avoid confusion.
+The plugin product should list only the name of the plugin target it vends.
 If a built tool plugin is used only within the package that declares it, there is no need to declare a `plugin` product.

 #### Build tool target dependencies